substack/difflet/README.markdown

 If `opts.indent` is set, output will span multiple lines and `opts.indent` spaces will be used for leading whitespace.

+If `opts.json` is set to true, the output will be ina JSON format.

 If `opts.comma === 'first'` then commas will be placed at the start of lines.

 Setting `opts.comment` to `true` will turn on comments with the previous